Does humankind have a hopeful history?

-Read time – 2:08 minutes
+Read time – 4 minutes

-There is a constant reminder of what society should not be, but is.
+There is a constant reminder through social media or news of what society should not be but is.
 Our ever so impressionable minds since a young age fall victim to this belief that all happenings around us are negative, so life, in general, is a big negative.

 Even if there are some positives, they fall short considering the sheer amount of negativity that prevails around us.

-Why do we believe that there is nothing positive happening around us at all?
 Why is it that we systemically believe that all humanity is against certain basic virtues that were only present in societies thousands of years ago?

-There must be something good in history that has shaped the world today.
+There are people, even though in minority, who believe that there must be something good that is happening around the world today.